bacart/symfony-common/README.md

 Usage example
 -------------
-Use `AbstractLockableCommand` as parent class for your command.
+Use `AbstractLockableCommand` as parent class of your command.
 ```php
 use Bacart\SymfonyCommon\Command\AbstractLockableCommand;